 In the digital world, where shoppers don’t have the tactile experience of

-experience (UX), and color psychology to shape purchasing behaviors.
+design, user experience (UX), and color psychology to shape

 In this blog, we’ll break down the fascinating science behind how digital